thebrewery-craft-templates/nodejs-cloud-code/README.md

 Built-in mail adapter for sending html email templates with Craft platform like (verificationEmail, passwordResetEmail) or a custom email template.

+To start configuring email templates, please goto your Craft app Settings page and look for email templates section.

 You can use {{paramater}} in your template (using handlebarsjs).
 See [handlebars documentation](https://handlebars-archive.knappi.org/) for more deatils.

 Sample query via CURL: